bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 The remaining sections will guide evaluators through evaluating each claim independent of installation method.

-### Element #1: The knapsack approach, "is at least 10 times faster" - Abstract
+### Element No.1 - At Least 10 Times Faster - Abstract

-### Element #2: The knapsack approach has, "an average improvement of 77 times when compared with the state-of-the-art technique - Abstract
+### Element No.2 - Average Improvement of 77 Times - Abstract

-### Element #3: Task Set Used by Existing Work (Task Set #1) - Table I
+### Element No.3 - Task Set Used by Existing Work - Task Set 1 - Table I

 1. Navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, in the terminal, __enter__: